System Management - Office

 Announcement of Inclement Weather/Closing - State Office Complex

-By 6:00 a.m., announcement of inclement weather procedure in effect, delayed opening, or office closure for the L.R.S.O., 4-H Center, and the Lonoke Agricultural Center will be posted at http://www.uaex.edu, in the Extension Announcement channel of uaex.edu/links, and on the main Extension phone line at 501-671-2000.
-Status updates are also recorded at 501-257-8812.
+By 6:00 a.m., announcement of inclement weather procedure in effect, delayed opening, or office closure for the L.R.S.O., 4-H Center, and the Lonoke Agricultural Center will be posted at http://www.uaex.uada.edu, on the Employees Only website, and on the main Extension phone line at 501-671-2000.
 If no opening status is posted, regular business hours are in effect.

 In addition, personal telephone notification of weather-related business interruptions is available to Little Rock State Office employees through Calling Post.
 L.R.S.O. employees who want to participate but have not yet enrolled in Calling Post may contact Amy Hedges at email@example.com.